 When a master page is saved, Content Server records the final changes (if any) to the slots in the Template_Composition table (one row per slot).
-The next time that the master template is previewed, Content Server refers to the Template_Composition table and renders the master page with the content that is specified in the table.
+For example, an initially empty slot in a master template named "IST Template" is filled with an asset of type Content

-For example, an initially empty slot in a master template named "IST_Template" is filled with an asset of type Content, rendered by a template named "Detail."
+(rendered by a template named "Detail").
 When the master template is saved, the following information about the slot is recorded in the Template_Composition table.

-Data Description id Arbitrary number that is assigned to a row of data to identify the data. cs_ownerid ID of the master template that hosts the slot (IST_Template, in this example). cs_slotname Name of the slot. cs_site Site that was affected by the change. cs_assettype Type of asset that fills the slot (the c parameter.
-Content, in this example). cs_assetid ID of the asset that fills the slot (the cid parameter). cs_tname Name of the template that renders the asset (Detail template, in this example.
+Data Description id Arbitrary number that is assigned to a row of data to identify the data. cs_ownerid ID of the master template (which holds the slot).
+In this example, the name is IST_Template. cs_slotname Name of the slot. cs_site Site that was affected by the change. cs_assettype Type of asset that fills the slot (the c parameter.
+Content, in this example). cs_assetid ID of the asset that fills the slot (the cid parameter). cs_tname Name of the template that renders the asset ($Detail$ template, in this example).
 The names of typeless templates begin with a forward slash (/).
-Note that the cs_assetid and the cs_tname form an asset-template pair (see "Choosing Content for Rendered Slots," on page 479).
+Note that cs_assetid and cs_tname form an asset-template pair, which defines the rendered asset.